sharif1093/digideep/doc/notes/05 Implementation.rst

     Complete your parameters file as you move forward.
 Run the program early.
     Try to debug the interface issues as soon as possible.

-4. In your agent's class, override reset_hidden_state if you are planning to use recursive policies.
+4. In your agent's class, override reset_hidden_state if you are planning to use recurrent policies.
 5. Now, the explorer should work fine, and the trajectories may be stored in the memory.
 Now, it is time to start implementation of your policy.